sgbmzm/mpy_heb_date/README.md

 # mpy_heb_date
-Hebrew date for Micropython and C-python
-(The calculations are based on Gauss's formula for Passover)
+Hebrew date Compatible with both MicroPython and regular (C) Python (The calculations are based on Gauss's formula for Passover)

 ## 1 Installation

-Download the following two files and place them in the main folder of the controller:
+Download the following file:

 **mpy_heb_date.py**

-**gematria_pyluach.py**              (The source is: https://github.com/simlist/pyluach/blob/master/src/pyluach/gematria.py)

 On networked platforms it may alternatively be installed with [mip](https://docs.micropython.org/en/latest/reference/packages.html).